catchambers/UKBB-air-pollution/README.md

 - [x] Find average pack-years of smoking
 - [x] Simplify education levels.
 Include each participant in only one level.
 (Degree level or professional education, Other levels, Missing value)
 - [x] Simplify householdIncomeCat (Less than £31,000, £31,000 and above, Missing value)
-- [ ] Simplify smokingCat (Never-smoker, Current or former smoker, Missing value)
+- [x] Simplify smokingCat (Never-smoker, Current or former smoker, Missing value)
+- [x] Make categorical variables into factors and set reference level
 - [ ] Simplify fuel (yes/no gas or solid-fuel cooking/heating in home, Missing value)
 - [ ] Make exposeSmokeHome factor variable.
 Remove raw variable from model
 - [ ] histology variable